Wondering what to do in Cape Town South Africa? Check out 25 fun things to do in Cape Town that don’t involve sharks or parachutes.

 Gallery image with caption: Experience the Heart of South Africa with a Soweto Tour

-Gallery image with caption: Thanda Safari – Luxury Glamping in the South Africa Bush
+Gallery image with caption: Thanda Safari – Luxury Glamping in South Africa

 About the Author